Wifsimster/tsl2561-mqtt/README.md

-# Send TSL2561 data through an ESP8266 to a MQTT broker
+# TSL2561

-This LUA script is for ESP8266 hardware.
+> This LUA script is for ESP8266 hardware.

 ## Description

-MQTT client publising TSL2561 data to a MQTT broker each time data changes.
+MQTT client publising TSL2561 data to a MQTT broker each time data changes. :bulb:

 ## Files
 * ``config.lua``: Configuration variables